 The application process for unifying foreign-born persons with their family members in the U.S. involves numerous steps.
-Some of these are handled primarily by the U.S. citizen or permanent resident "petitioners" (often called "sponsors"); others are handled primarily by the intending immigrants themselves.
+Some of these are handled primarily by their U.S. citizen or permanent resident "petitioners" (often called "sponsors"); others are handled primarily by the intending immigrants themselves.
 Keep reading for an overview of the steps involved.

 This is usually done by mailing USCIS what's called a visa petition on USCIS Form I-130, with accompanying documents (such as a birth or marriage certificate and proof of U.S. citizenship or resident status) and the appropriate fee.
-The widow or abused spouse or child of a U.S. citizen, however, may self-petition, by filing Form I-360.
+The widow or abused spouse or child of a U.S. citizen, however, may self-petition, by filing Form I-360 instead.

 Once USCIS approves the petition, the case can proceed forward.
-In fact, in cases where the immigrant is an "immediate relative" (spouse, parent, or unmarried child under age 21 of a U.S. citizen), and the immigrant lives lawfully in the U.S., waiting for USCIS approval may not be necessary.
-The petitioner and immigrant beneficiary can do "one-step adjustment,” as described in “When an I-130 Can Be Filed at the Same Time as a Green Card Application.”
+In fact, in cases where the immigrant is an "immediate relative" (spouse, parent, or unmarried child under age 21 of a U.S. citizen), and the immigrant lives lawfully in the U.S., waiting for USCIS approval before taking the next step might not be necessary.
+The petitioner and immigrant beneficiary can do "one-step" or "concurrent" filing for adjustment, as described in When an I-130 Can Be Filed at the Same Time as a Green Card Application.

 Upon approval, USCIS will forward the immigrant's case file to the National Visa Center (NVC) for further processing.

-In immediate relative cases, the NVC will immediately send some further paperwork to the petitioner (usually requesting proof of financial capacity to sponsor the immigrant, in the form of USCIS Form I-864) and then forward the case to the appropriate U.S. consulate in the immigrant's home country.
+In immediate relative cases, the NVC will immediately send further paperwork to the U.S. petitioner (usually requesting proof of financial capacity to sponsor the immigrant, in the form of USCIS Form I-864).
+Then it will forward the case file to the appropriate U.S. consulate in the immigrant's home country.

-The waits are typically measured in years.
+The waits can be years long.
 The immigrant's place on the waiting list is secured by what's called a Priority Date; that is, the date when USCIS received the I-130 petition.
-See “How Long Is the Wait for Your Priority Date to Become Current?” for details.
+See How Long Is the Wait for Your Priority Date to Become Current? for details.

 This is usually done by applying for an immigrant visa at a U.S. consulate outside the United States.
 The NVC and the consulate will communicate directly with the immigrant, sending various forms and documents to be filled out, as well as instructions on where to get the required medical examination done and an appointment for an in-person interview.
-(For details on that, see “What the Medical Exam for a U.S. Green Card Involves.”)
+(For details on that, see What the Medical Exam for a U.S. Green Card Involves.)
 This entire process is called "consular processing."

 If the immigrant applies in the U.S., permanent resident status will will be approved at or soon after the interview.
 Again, a green card will be sent within weeks.